vangjin/PI-CLIP/README.md

 Please note that the experimental results may vary due to different environments and settings.
 In all experiments on PASCAL-5{i} and COCO-20{i}, the images are set to 473×473.
-For COCO-20{i}, setting higher resolution can get higher performance, besides, PI-CLIP is only trained for 30 epochs on both PASCAL-5{i} and COCO-20{i} the model can perform better if can be trained for more epochs.However, it is still acceptable to compare your results with those reported in the paper.
+For COCO-20{i}, setting higher resolution can get higher performance, besides, PI-CLIP is only trained for 30 epochs on both PASCAL-5{i} and COCO-20{i} the model can perform better if can be trained for more epochs.
+However, it is still acceptable to compare your results with those reported in the paper.